thejerf/gomempool/README.md

 including examples, motivation, and everything else you might otherwise expect from a README.md on GitHub.
 (DRY.)

-This is currently at version 1.0.0, and can imported via gopkg.in/thejerf/gomempool.v1 if you like.
+This is currently at version 1.0.0.
 [Semantic versioning](http://semver.org/spec/v2.0.0.html) will be used for version numbers.